Kandhanjeeva/Kandhanjeeva/README.md

 - 👋 Hi, I’m jeeva
 - 👀 I’m interested in coding&Webdeveloper
 - 🌱 I’m currently learning B.E computer science engineering
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on internship in any company
 - 📫 How to reach me 6379851364

 <!---